Destination: Deep Space: Sandstorm Period

 For the 2019 season, the sandstorm period is the first 15 seconds of the match and replaces the autonomous period, which had been used in many previous FRC games.
 Robots start the match at their respective HAB platforms, fully supported by HAB platform level one or two.
 The Sandstorm is a black curtain that begins down to obscure players’ vision of the field.
 During the period, robots can act solely on pre-programmed instructions, therefore acting autonomously, or under control of their drivers with the optional aid of a vision system mounted on the robot (as they are unable to directly see the field due to the Sandstorm).
 Robots can earn points in a variety of ways.
-For each robot that fully crosses the HAB line during the sandstorm period, the alliance earns three points if the robot started on HAB platform level one and six points if the robot started on level two.
+For each robot that fully crosses the HAB line during the sandstorm period, the alliance earns three points (Sandstorm Bonus 1) if the robot started on HAB platform level one and six points (Sandstorm Bonus 2) if the robot started on level two.
 Robots are also able to earn points for scoring hatch panels and cargo on their alliance's rockets and cargo ship.
 As these actions carry the same point value as if they occurred in the tele-operated period (or teleop), they will be further discussed in that section.
 After the 15 second sandstorm period expires, the curtain retracts to grant players vision of the field, and teleop begins.

 Electromagnets inside the cargo ship release after this period ends, releasing any cargo not secured by hatch panels.
 Therefore, there is some risk in selecting to load the cargo ship with cargo balls over null hatch panels - the null hatch panels will immediately hold a cargo ball, for a total value of (0 + 2 =) 2 points, however, a cargo ball secured by a hatch panel before the end of the sandstorm phase is worth a total value of (3 + 2 =) 5 points.

 Scoring is further described in the Scoring Summary section.